Maravillas Lamberto

 Maravillas Lamberto was a 14-year-old girl from Larraga, Navarre, who was raped and killed by Falangists, part of the Nationalist faction, during the July 1936 coup d'état which started the Spanish Civil War.
+She is often compared to the Martyrs of Somiedo (Enfermeras mártires de Somiedo), three nurses (María Pilar Gullón Yturriaga, Octavia Iglesias Blanco and Olga Pérez-Monteserín Núñez) who were raped and shot by the Spanish Communists in 1936, and are considered victims of the Spanish Red Terror.

 The uprising, spearheaded in Navarre by Carlists and General Mola's military forces, was followed by harsh repression against pro-Republican leaders and sympathizers and their families.
 During this repression Maravillas' father, Vicente Lamberto Martinez was also arrested and summarily executed.

 After decades of silence over her case, she has become an important historic figure in Navarre.
 She has been remembered in memorial services across Navarre, as well as having a square named after her in Pamplona.
 The youth community house or gaztetxe in the city bears her name, Maravillas.